OCTRON-tracking/OCTRON-docs/docs/training.md

 - **confusion_matrix.png** this shows the confusion matrix, i.e. how "true" classes compare to "predicted" ones across (unseen) test images.
 If the diagonal is the strongest, that means that most label classes have been successfully predicted.
 Off-diagonal squares indicate that the model is confusing label identities.
 You want most of your values to be concentrated on the diagonal.

 - **val_batchX_pred.jpg:** this image shows example frames that were predicted by the model, with the labels and confidence level associated with each label.
 If the training went well, then the values should be closer to 1 than to 0.

+To learn more about the output OCTRON is saving during training see the [File System - Training](file-system.md#training) page.